 French Prepositions

-French Preposition À:
+The French Preposition À

 Je suis à Paris / à l'école.
 Je vais à Paris / à l'école.